Hip Bursitis Specialist

 How is trochanteric bursitis diagnosed?

-Dr. Nwachukwu will conduct a thorough physical examination and will get a specific history of activities that you have participated in to get a better idea of how and when the pain started.
+Dr. Nwachukwu will conduct a thorough physical examination and will get a specific history of activities to get a better idea of how and when the pain started.
 Pertinent physical exam tests will be conducted to look for tenderness, tightness in the iliotibial band and other pathology of the hip.
 An X-ray will be ordered to determine if any other condition associated with the joint itself is present.
 In some cases, an MRI may be needed.
 Dr. Nwachukwu may be able to determine if you have trochanteric bursitis by injecting a local anesthetic into the bursa.
 If the pain goes away, then the diagnosis is usually accurate.

 The majority of patients who have trochanteric bursitis will not require surgery.
 Younger patients who are active in sports may need to reduce their activities and rest for a specific period of time.
 Physical therapy is usually recommended and involves stretching and strengthening movements.
 A cortisone injection or anti-inflammatory medication may also help moderate the pain and decrease the inflammation.
 The hip bursitis typically begins to resolve within 4-6 weeks of appropriate conservative treatment measures.